mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 module load samtools/1.14
 ```

-We can use ```samtools stats``` command to return statistics about our Ecoli.bam files, including the number of mapped reads.
+We can use ```samtools stats``` command to return statistics about our bam files, including the number of mapped reads.
+We will perform this for our hg38p.14 alignments and our E.coli alignments.

 ```
 samtools stats PDNC4_test_Ec_sorted.bam > PDNC4_test_stats.txt